 1.1.3 What is Not Grievable Through this Process:

 - Any complaint of discrimination based upon race, color, national origin, age, sex, disability, religious or political beliefs.
 All complaints of this nature must follow Policy 2-104 found in the Department of Social Services Administrative Manual.

-- Any complaint involving or alleging criminal activities of employees.
+- Any complaint involving criminal activities of employees.
 The Regional Director, or his/her designee, shall refer these complaints immediately to the Division Director’s Office for review and any necessary action.

 - Any dispute with the outcome of a Child Abuse/Neglect investigation.
 These complaints shall proceed through the established CA/N Review process.

 - Guardian ad Litem (GAL), Court Appointed Special Advocate (CASA), or judge appointments.
 Complaints about these appointments must be addressed through the court of jurisdiction.